What Are Medigap Plans?

 Medigap plans are standardized by Medicare and regulated by state laws and insurance commissioners.
 You pay a monthly premium for Medigap.
 Costs and availability of Medigap plans vary depending on several factors including your age and gender, the insurer, and your state of residence.
 Learn about Medigap in Florida so you can determine which plan best meets your needs.

-- Plans J and N are the most popular and comprehensive Medigap plan types in Florida.
+- Plans F and G are the most popular and comprehensive Medigap plan types in Florida.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Florida requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.
+- Florida does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Florida

 |Compare ratings of some of Florida’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|

 What Medicare Supplement Plans Cover